bbottema/simple-java-mail/README.md

     .buildMailer();
 ```

 `MailSendOutcome` describes the whole Simple Java Mail attempt, including preparation and asynchronous queue time; its optional `MailSubmissionReceipt` describes SMTP submission facts only.
-The callback is terminal—not a connection-lifecycle event stream—and asynchronous sends can invoke it concurrently on worker threads.
-See [observing completed mail sends](https://www.simplejavamail.org/features.html#section-mail-send-observer) and the manually runnable [streaming progress demo](modules/simple-java-mail/src/test/java/demo/MailSendObserverDemoApp.java).
+The callback is terminal—not a connection-lifecycle event stream—and concurrent sends can invoke it on different threads.
+The default observer returns before send completion. `withMailSendObserver(observer, applicationExecutor)` instead attempts handoff before completion, without waiting for callback or downstream work; the application owns the executor and its rejection policy.
+See [observing completed mail sends](https://www.simplejavamail.org/sending-and-execution.html#section-mail-send-observer) and the manually runnable [streaming progress demo](modules/simple-java-mail/src/test/java/demo/MailSendObserverDemoApp.java).

 ## Submit already-finalized EML exactly